So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 What’s more, you only get two throws per turn and each game is played in a set of ten frames.
 You want to knock down as many pins as you can in each frame so your scores can add up together.

-What is important is knowing how each piece of equipment contributes to the game and how you can use it to the best of its ability.
+What is important is knowing how each piece of equipment contributes to the game and how you can use it to the best of your ability.

 List of Supplies: